Peering into the art market's parallel universe

 Prices range widely, but generally works on show go for between five and seven figures, the sort of money most people spend on their house, often by way of a 25-year mortgage.

-Not so at Frieze, which has become a magnet for the world's biggest contemporary art collectors who think little of writing a cheque for a few hundred thousand dollars or more.
+Not so at Frieze, which has become a magnet for the world's biggest contemporary art collectors who think little of writing a check for a few hundred thousand dollars or more.

 The disconnect with the world outside, where markets are jittery and volatile, people fret over their jobs and countries are weighed down by crippling debt, is striking.